FreezeLuiz/CTF-Writeups/Web/cybertalents-2020-Cooki3-Sl4yer.md

 ![img](https://github.com/FreezeLuiz/CTF-Writeups/blob/master/Web/images/Cybertalents/cookie_slayer-mainpage.PNG "Main Page")

-Inspecting the source code of the page we will find an HTML comment saying that the creds are `guest:guest`, when we login using these creds we will be redirected to the gues profile.
+Inspecting the source code of the page we will find an HTML comment saying that the creds are `guest:guest`, when we login using these creds we will be redirected to the guest profile.

 ![img](https://github.com/FreezeLuiz/CTF-Writeups/blob/master/Web/images/Cybertalents/cookie_slayer-guest-login.PNG "Guest Account")